jehna/thejunkland.com/content/blog/fixing-last-point-on-google-pagespeed-insights.md

    the script at any time.

-As a rule of thumb, you should not include any code to your website/product that you have not gone trough or use a vendor that you don't trust.
+As a rule of thumb, you should not include any code to your website/product that you have not gone through or use a vendor that you don't trust.

 The good thing about *ga-lite* is, that anyone can easily go through all the source code and build it themselves.
 And you can compare the built source code